 - Put it in the contract.
 Your deal memos or engagement agreements should always address the insurability of the actor and should secure their consent to see an approved physician for a medical exam.

 - Talk to your lawyer.
 A pre-signed medical would be ideal, but this could leave you with a discrimination exposure if you decide not to hire based on the findings.
 It may be appropriate under certain circumstances, but talk to your lawyer before going down this path.
 Sometimes the process of negotiating the medical and insurability clause will open a discussion about something that could present an insurance issue.

-- Medical and health-related information obtained through a Cast medical is extremely valuable.
-As Producer you will be privy to information about conditions which could affect the actor and impact your show.
+- Medical & health-related information obtained through a cast medical is extremely valuable.
+As Producer, you will be privy to information about conditions which could affect the actor and impact your show.

 - Cast Medical Insurance can exclude pre-existing health conditions, drug, alcohol & substance abuse, psychological disorders and performance issues such as voice or movement-related issues.
 If your financial risk is too high because of a health-related exclusion then you need to be able to rely on your contract with the actor to provide you with a remedy.
 Without the protection of a contract, you may have to accept the exposure of a policy exclusion.

 - Think about their family.
 The death of an immediate family member during the run will result in the actor needing to take time away from your show.
 How will you address this?
 Your insurance coverage can include Family Bereavement coverage to help deal with the costs of an unexpected cancellation, postponement or interruption.

 - Build a schedule that works.
 When faced with an insurance exclusion, think about how you can schedule your shows to allow time for the person to care for themselves or time for health-care support.
 Be sure that the actor can maintain their usual health protocols while on your show: their personal wellness is a priority.